 —Gavin Gatenby (co-convenor, EcoTransit Sydney), Crikey, 26 March 2009

 Poorly controlled budgets help feed the related myth that rail lines cost more to build than freeways; as we explain on that page, Perth’s new rail lines are being built for much less money, and for substantially less cost than freeways.
-The difference is that Perth’s projects are being planned and managed by those with experience in railway building, while in Melbourne and Sydney our engineers have little experience with anything other than roads.
-Our last significant new railway was the Glen Waverley line, completed in 1930!
+The difference is that Perth’s projects are being planned and managed by those with experience in railway building, while in Melbourne and Sydney our engineers have only just started regaining experience with anything other than roads.
+After the Glen Waverley line was completed in 1930—nearly a century ago—the 1970s City Loop was the only new rail build of any significance until the Regional Rail Link began construction in 2009.

 I am an experienced project manager [in NSW]….
 I have been absolutely flummoxed and gobsmacked at each step along the way by the need to revisit basic design and project proposals seemingly endlessly….
 Endless delays occur due to the non-availability of key staff in civil design, signals, survey – whatever.